ksanjeevan/ml-image-compression/README.md

 - [An End-to-End Compression Framework Based on Convolutional Neural Networks](https://arxiv.org/pdf/1708.00838v1.pdf): encoder/decoder architecture tries to learn a compact, image-like representation of an image and use an image codec to store it, then uses interpolation + decoder network in the reconstruction

+- [Better Compression with Deep Pre-Editing](https://arxiv.org/pdf/2002.00113.pdf): Learns a transform on the original image such that it can be modified into a "similar" image that can be compressed by a traditional codec but with less artifacts.

-- [Learning Convolutional Networks for Content-weighted Image Compression](https://openaccess.thecvf.com/content_cvpr_2018/papers/Li_Learning_Convolutional_Networks_CVPR_2018_paper.pdf): encoder/decoder architecture that extracts a spatial importance mask to predict optimal bit allocation ([code](https://github.com/adityassrana/Content-Weighted-Image-Compressionz))
+- [Learning Convolutional Networks for Content-weighted Image Compression](https://openaccess.thecvf.com/content_cvpr_2018/papers/Li_Learning_Convolutional_Networks_CVPR_2018_paper.pdf): encoder/decoder architecture that extracts a spatial importance mask to predict optimal bit allocation

 - [High-Fidelity Generative Image Compression](https://arxiv.org/pdf/2006.09965.pdf): google paper on GANs for compression ([code](https://github.com/tensorflow/compression/tree/master/models/hific))